Here at Inventory Company, we’ve complied all of your frequently asked questions into one handy section!

 What to expect from an inventory report?

-At Inventory Company we pride ourselves on providing very detailed, comprehensive reports.
+At Inventory Company we pride ourselves on providing very detailed, comprehensive reports to all our clients throughout Oxford, London, High Wycombe & surrounding areas..
 On average you will receive betweeen 30-60 pages of images and detail relating to the condition of the property.
 This will provide landlords with a reliable reference document for their property and can be compared to previous reports to review any changes.

 Do I need to be present at an Inventory appointment?